snapframework/snap-core/README.md

     * early termination of the computation if you know early what you want to return and want to prevent further monadic processing.

-  * Some useful utilities for web handlers, including gzip/zlib compression.
+  * useful utilities for web handlers, like file serving and gzip/zlib compression.

 Building snap-core